Bayer-Group/COLID-Indexing-Crawler-Service/README.md

 # COLID Indexing Crawler Service

+The Indexing Crawler Service is part of the Corporate Linked Data Catalog - short: COLID - application.
+[Here](https://colid.pages.gitlab.bayer.com/docs/tech/#/?id=introduction) you can find an introduction to the application.
+A description of all its functions is [here](https://colid.pages.gitlab.bayer.com/docs/tech/#/functional-specification).

+The complete guide can be found at the following [link](https://bayer-group.github.io/colid-documentation).

-The Index Crawler Service (ICS) is responsible to extract data from a RDF storage system, transform and enrich the data and finally to send it via a message queue to the DMP Webservice for indexing.
+The Indexing Crawler Service (ICS) is responsible to extract data from a RDF storage system, transform and enrich the data and finally to send it via a message queue to the DMP Webservice for indexing.

 ## Getting Started